 - If the concern relates to a Rounders England affiliated team/ league/ club activity, you should contact the Welfare Officer within your team/league/club.

-- If you are not comfortable speaking to the nominated Welfare Officer within your team/ league/ club please contact the Safeguarding Officer at Rounders England during normal working hours on the number above
+- If you are not comfortable speaking to the nominated Welfare Officer within your team/ league/ club please contact the Safeguarding Officers at Rounders England during normal working hours on the number above.

-Download our Incident Report Form to support you when a disclosure has been made.
+Download the appropriate form to support you when a disclosure has been made.

 Local Safeguarding Children’s Board/Council